by Gordon Nary

 Ashraf: Copts are the Christian population of Egypt.
 But across the Middle East, all Christians live under oppression and discrimination and are persecuted.

 The factors that contribute most to this are first of all the degree to which the government of an Islamic country follows the Quran and implements its Sharia Law.
-The second most critical factor is how the mosque teachings of Islamic doctrine trickles down and plays out in daily life creating a culture of hate and intolerance toward other religions.
+The second most critical factor is how the mosque teachings of Islamic doctrine trickle down and plays out in daily life creating a culture of hate and intolerance toward other religions.

 Since the arrival of El-Size to power, there is a shallow attempt to renew Islamic discourse, which has encountered great resistance from the Al Aznar Institute.